jbellomy/yii2-advanced-template/README.md

 The `params.php` files tends to hold varibles which are helpful.
 These files are quite bare currently so do not be surprised if you hear nothing of them again.

-Some of the configuration is defined within the environments folder too, essentially the database, for example: SQL and MongoDB are both defined in the environments folder's own configuration files.
+Some of the configuration is defined within the environments, for example, the database connections are defined in the environments folder's own configuration files.

 ## Controllers